 Unfortunately, Telegram doesn't have a deactivation button within the app.
 Luckily we've found two simple ways to permanently delete your Telegram account, which we outline below.

-Leaving Telegram is irreversible, so here are a few points to consider before you delete your account permanently:
+Leaving Telegram is irreversible, so here are a few points to consider before your account is deleted permanently:

 As you might have noticed, there is no option to deactivate your account instantly within the Telegram app.
 This is because the deactivation process involves both visiting a dedicated webpage and taking action in the app.
 You can also set your account to auto-destruct.
 This option requires less effort but takes a little longer.